nishadhka/ParticleAirPollutionData-Cbe-Tools/README.md

-#particle Air pollution Data for Coimbatore
+#Particulate Air pollution Data for Coimbatore
-##Real time monitoring and modeling tools
+##Tools for real time monitoring and modeling

 This repository contains scripts for following purposes